LeenuJain/All-about-NumPy-/README.md

 - **Python lists** store pointers to each object, leading to **non-contiguous memory**.
 - **NumPy** stores data in a **contiguous memory block**, which the CPU can access more efficiently (better **cache locality**).

-## 🔸 Vectorization – No More Loops!
+## 3.Vectorization – No More Loops!
 Vectorization means **applying an operation to an entire array at once**, instead of looping through each element individually.
 - NumPy avoids `for` loops by using **vectorized operations**, which are:
   - Faster